Nuitka/Nuitka-website/personas.rst

-Laura - Seasoned Python veteran with lots of experiences in the Python ecosystem and is capable of understanding Everything Python, and beyond.Tend to be sceptical.
+Laura - Seasoned Python veteran with lots of experiences in the Python ecosystem and is capable of understanding Everything Python, and beyond.Tend to be skeptical.
 Researching Nuitka as an alternative, comparing Nuitka with competitors like Cython and PyArmor.
 Goal: Improve application performance, reduce runtime overhead, enhance user experience.